-The E60 BMW M5 is one of the most iconic sedans of the past 20 years.
-With its 500-horsepower V10 engine, the super sleeper will pull, and pull, and pull all day long —until one of the car’s many reliability issues gets in the way, of course.
-One E60 owner has taken some serious precautions to make sure that doesn’t happen.
+The E60 BMW M5 is arguably one of the most iconic sedans of the past 20 years.
+With its 500-horsepower V10 engine, this super sleeper will pull all day long — that is, until one of the M5's many reliability issues gets in the way.
+One E60 owner has taken some unusual precautions to make sure that doesn’t happen.

-We ran into Darryl Roopnarine and his 2009 M5 at our Cars & Coffee event on Sunday.
-Though the black E60 easily melted into the rest of the crowd of cars at the event, there were a few things about the otherwise-subtle sedan that caught the eyes of onlookers.
+We ran into Darryl Roopnarine and his 2009 M5 at our Cars & Coffee event this past Sunday.
+Although the black E60 easily blended into the crowd of cars at the event, there were a few things about the otherwise subtle sedan that caught the eyes of onlookers.
 A Dinan badge on the trunk and a gold-wrapped engine bay reminiscent of the McLaren F1 were the most obvious highlights.

-Though some might scoff at the gold-on-black aesthetic under Roopnarine’s hood, he explained there’s actually a good reason for the mod.
+Though some might scoff at the "blinged-out" aesthetic under Roopnarine’s hood, he explained that there’s actually a functional reason for the mod.

 “It actually helps lower the intake temperatures,” Roopnarine told us.
 “These cars suffer from heat soak after a while of driving hard.”

 Roopnarine says he pushes his M5 hard during long-distance road rallying events.
-He believes those driving conditions mixed with a ($3,250!!!) aftermarket header from Infinity Design causes the engine to run a bit hotter than usual.
+He believes those driving conditions mixed with an aftermarket header from Infinity Design causes the engine to run a bit hotter than stock.
 That’s why he added the gold DEI heat-reflective tape to his engine bay.

 “The car gets a lot of constant driving at high temperatures.
 Especially with the new headers, you’re developing all this heat under the engine.
 You don’t want that to get into your intake system.
 Everyone knows that when you get hot air in your intake, you lose power, and it brings the car down a bit.”